canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Document how the design of the service has changed over time because of what you found in user research **(Digital Service Standard (UK))**

+- Greater depth and diversity of knowledge on all of the points above from Alpha **(Digital Service Standard (AU))**

+- **How has your service been shaped by user needs?** Show how you have made changes in the service and interaction design in response to user research and usability testing.
+You can evidence this by showing how the design has changed over time and the appropriate research findings that have driven this change **(Digital Service Standard (AU))**

+- **How you tested the system in the users’ context with a full range of users** (including users with varying needs).
+You can evidence this with artefacts of research, for example, video clips and outcomes from research analysis **(Digital Service Standard (AU))**

+- **Are you prepared for ongoing user research?** Show how you plan to continue to test the system with users and the resources for this, for example through an ongoing research plan and budget **(Digital Service Standard (AU))**

+- **What have you not solved yet?** What the significant design challenges are, for example through key insights, how have you approached them?
+How do you plan to continue to tackle them? **(Digital Service Standard (AU))**

+- **How will you know if your design is working?** Make sure that research has fed into the metrics you have developed to know that you continue to meet your user needs **(Digital Service Standard (AU))**

 #### Live stage

 - Use research and testing results to continuously improve the service **(Digital Service Standard (Ontario))**

 - Identify parts of the task which users find difficult and change the service to make these parts of the task easier for users, testing and researching to confirm this **(Digital Service Standard (UK))**

+- Be able to show greater depth of knowledge for all the points above (from Alpha/Beta) **(Digital Service Standard (AU))**

+- **Show how you are using data from real use** to understand which parts of the task users are finding difficult and how you are designing experiments to reduce friction and increase success for users **(Digital Service Standard (AU))**

+- Know how you will measure and monitor your service to ensure it is serving its users well **(Digital Service Standard (AU))**

 ### Implementation guides